 Getting reps in front of the right customers at the right time is the key to field sales.
 Maximizing successful deliveries is the key to logistics.
 No matter your industry, the right tools will help your team achieve their goals.

-The ideal multi-stop route planner app will not only build the most efficient route for your team, it will be easy to implement, and host a slew of useful tools for your sales or delivery team.
+The ideal route planner app for multiple stops will not only build the most efficient route for your team, it will be easy to implement, and host a slew of useful tools for your sales or delivery team.

-Badger Maps is the #1 route planner for field sales.
+Badger Maps is the best route planner for field sales.
 It’s the most downloaded multi-stop route planner app on the App Store, available for both iPhone and Android.
-It uses real-time traffic to plot the fastest route to your team’s sales meetings, and seamlessly integrates with many CRMs, removing unnecessary admin work for sales reps.
+It uses real-time traffic to plot the fastest route to your team’s sales meetings, giving you driving directions for multiple stops, and seamlessly integrates with many CRMs, removing unnecessary admin work for sales reps.

 Badger Maps is a powerful multi-stop route planner that provides highly useful, refined tools for field sales reps.